Mas Oyama: Post-World War II

 At sometime between 1946 and 1950, Mas Oyama trained at Kanbukan, a dojo founded by high ranking students of Kanken Toyama known for its large degree of Zainichi Korean membership.
-Nei-Chu So was also an active trainee at Kanbukan and likely taught Goju-Ryu to Oyama there.
+Nei-chu So was also an active trainee at Kanbukan and likely taught Goju-Ryu to Oyama there.
 In Kanbukan, Karate was practised with Bōgu/protective gear (Bogutsuki Karate), which allowed for delivering strikes with full force, and may have influenced Oyama's full contact fighting mentality.
 However, sources say that Oyama had little interest in Bogutsuki Karate as a sport.
+Oyama did consider using protective equipment at some point though.

-Around the time he also went around Tokyo getting in fights with the U.S. Military Police.
+During this time he also went around Tokyo getting in fights with the U.S. Military Police.
 He later reminisced those times in a television interview, "Itsumitemo Haran Banjyo" (Nihon Television), "I lost many friends during the war- the very morning of their departure as Kamikaze pilots, we had breakfast together and in the evening their seats were empty.
 After the war ended, I was angry- so I fought as many U.S. military as I could, until my portrait was all over the police station."
 Oyama retreated to a lone mountain for solace to train his mind and body.
 He set out to spend three years on Mt.
 Minobu in Yamanashi Prefecture, Japan.
 Oyama built a shack on the side of the mountain.
 One of his students named Yashiro accompanied him, but after the rigors of this isolated training, with no modern conveniences, the student snuck away one night, and left Oyama alone.
 With only monthly visits from a friend in the town of Tateyama in Chiba Prefecture, the loneliness and harsh training became grueling.
 Oyama remained on the mountain for fourteen months, and returned to Tokyo a much stronger and fiercer karateka.

 Oyama greatly credited his reading of The Book of Five Rings by Miyamoto Musashi (a famous Japanese swordsman) for changing his life completely.
 He recounts this book as being his only reading material during his mountain training years.